Skip to content

 Connector Limits & Enable/Disable

-Your license tier determines how many connectors can be active at once (e.g., Free tier allows 3).
-The TestDevice connector is always enabled and doesn't count against this limit.
+Your license tier determines how many connectors can be active at once — Free allows 5 connectors with at most 1 SCPI (GenericScpi) instrument, Maker raises this to 10 with unlimited SCPI, and Pro and above are unlimited.
+The TestDevice connector is always enabled and doesn't count against either limit.

 All connectors are visible in the Hardware panel — disabled ones appear greyed out with a reason.
 You can choose which connectors to enable: